 Like WooCommerce, EDD is free to download and use.
 Some external components such as payment gateways may come with fees, though.
 There are also paid versions with more features and official support from the developer.

 - The core plugin is free to use

 - Developers can make use of REST API

 Easy Digital Downloads Cons:

 - Not suitable for physical products

-Unlike many similar WordPress ecommerce plugins in 2022, Ecwid is multi-platform capable.
+Unlike many similar WordPress ecommerce plugins, Ecwid is multi-platform capable.
 Rather than a single plugin, the company behind Ecwid is selling a one-stop-shop service.

 While Ecwid does well at its core purpose, there are other significant benefits.
 One of the most notable is the ability to use its offline Point of Sale feature.
 It allows you to make sales from practically anywhere, and it all works with your chosen payment processing methods and inventory control system.

 When it comes to online operations, Ecwid has some robust search engine optimization (SEO) features.
 The system allows easy customization of SEO elements like titles, meta tags, URLs, and more.
 It’s far from perfect, but enough in most use cases.